Hasan-Mehdi/gtl-hids/README.md

 3. **Neural Classification Network**: A specialized neural network trained on these LLaMA embeddings to classify traffic as benign or malicious, enabling detection of both known patterns and zero-day attacks.

-## Implementation Details

-Our GTL-HIDS implementation utilizes a finetuned LLaMA model to generate embeddings from network flow data.
-These embeddings capture both the statistical properties of the network traffic and the contextual understanding provided by the language model.

-We use a custom neural network architecture that processes these embeddings to identify malicious patterns.
-The network is implemented using PyTorch and optimized for both accuracy and inference speed.

-### Key Components

-- **Text Representation Generator**: Converts network flow data into descriptive text using carefully designed templates that highlight security-relevant features.

-- **Embedding Generator**: Uses LLaMA to generate rich vector representations of the textual network descriptions.

-- **Neural Classifier**: A multi-layer neural network that processes these embeddings to make final classification decisions.

 ## Dataset

 We use the CIC-IDS2017 dataset, which is a temporal-based network traffic dataset containing 5 days of activity (Monday-Friday) with diverse attacks in a realistic network topology.